Smoking and MS Choices booklet

 Risk of developing MS for smokers

-Research published in October 2003 in the journal Neurology, looked at the increased risk of developing MS in people who smoked within the general population.
+Research published in October 2003 in the journal Neurology looked at the increased risk of developing MS in people who smoked within the general population.
 The study followed 22,312 people in Norway, who completed a detailed questionnaire about past and current smoking habits and were given a physical examination.
 In this group, 87 people were reported to have MS at the beginning of the study, some of whom smoked, or had smoked in the past (4).

-The study concluded that there was an increased risk in developing MS associated with smoking – for men the risk was three times greater than for a male non-smoker, and for women the risk was one and a half times greater.
+The study concluded that there was an increased risk of developing MS associated with smoking – for men the risk was three times greater than for a male non-smoker, and for women, the risk was one and a half times greater.
 The theory behind these results was smoking may damage the cells which line blood vessels and these damaged cells cause the vessels to leak, allowing the toxic chemicals in cigarette smoke to damage the brain (4).

 Risk of disability progression for smokers

-In 2005 the Harvard School of Public Health published research in Brain – A Journal of Neurology, suggesting smoking contributes to the progression of MS (5).
+In 2005 the Harvard School of Public Health published research in Brain – A Journal of Neurology, suggesting smoking contributes to the progression of MS (6).
 The researchers examined the medical records of more than 2,000 people, including 179 people with relapsing remitting MS (RRMS).

-The study was interesting because, amongst other viral and genetic factors potentially involved in either the development of MS, or disability progression in MS, quitting smoking is something which can slow disability progression.
+The study was interesting because, amongst other viral and genetic factors potentially involved in either the development of MS or disability progression in MS, quitting smoking is something that can slow disability progression.
 This was the first time a modifiable risk factor for MS was identified.
 The theory behind these results was that nitrous oxide – a chemical in cigarette smoke – may be responsible for damage to the cells that create myelin, the protective coating around a nerve cell.

-In 2007, research from France was published in Brain – A Journal of Neurology, linking children’s exposure to passive smoking and an increase in development of MS in later life (6).
+In 2007, research from France was published in Brain – A Journal of Neurology, linking children’s exposure to passive smoking and an increase in the development of MS in later life (7).
 In the study, 62 per cent of the people diagnosed with MS had been exposed to parental smoking as children, compared to 45 per cent of people diagnosed with MS, whose parents did not smoke.

 Smoking and Tysabri

-For people taking the disease modifying drug Tysabri (natalizumab), there is evidence that smoking increases the risk of the body developing neutralising antibodies to the therapy, causing the drug to have little or no therapeutic effect.
+For people taking the disease-modifying drug Tysabri (natalizumab), there is evidence that smoking increases the risk of the body developing neutralising antibodies to the therapy, causing the drug to have little or no therapeutic effect.

 Advice given at the 2014 conference ACTRIMS/ECTRIMS following the results of the study was that a person should not be prevented from starting Tysabri if they smoked.
-If the treatment proved ineffective due to the presence of antibodies, other therapies should then be considered (8).
+If the treatment proved ineffective due to the presence of antibodies, other therapies should then be considered (9).

 For more detailed information about Tysabri, see MS-UK’s Choices leaflet Disease modifying therapies.

-Although it may be difficult to stop smoking, this lifestyle change could prevent you from increasing your, and your children’s risk, of developing MS. If already diagnosed, stopping smoking could help to decrease your risk of disability progression.
+Although it may be difficult to stop smoking, this lifestyle change could prevent you from increasing your, and your children’s risk of developing MS. If already diagnosed, stopping smoking could help to decrease your risk of disability progression.